-According to Steven Bach's 'Final Cut', Clint Eastwood was disappointed with the film's initial disappointing US$9 million receipts and blamed United Artists for inadequately promoting the film.
+According to Steven Bach's 'Final Cut', Clint Eastwood was disappointed with the film's initial disappointing nine million dollar receipts, and blamed United Artists for inadequately promoting the film.
 Despite his relationship with the studio on the spaghetti Westerns and a two-picture deal from the studio, he never made another film for them.

 Jeff Bridges is seen wearing drag in this movie.
 Bridges once said of this: "It's mind blowing!
 When you glance in a mirror, you feel like you're looking at your sister!".
 Jeff got a bit of flak and wisecracks about his role as a leading lady from both actors and stars, brother and father, Beau Bridges and Lloyd Bridges.

 Jeff Bridges was nominated for a Best Supporting Actor Academy Award, his second Oscar nomination, and his last until Starman (1984).
 According to the book "Clint: The Life and Legend" (1999) by Patrick McGilligan, Clint Eastwood believed that his own performance was worthy of an Oscar nomination.

 The church used in the opening scenes was the St. John's Lutheran Church in Hobson, Montana.
 The church was sold in 1980 and dismantled, with plans to move it across the state to Troy, Montana.
 Eventually these plans were scrapped along with the church itself.

 On January 8th 1973, Boxoffice magazine announced that the Malpaso Company and United Artists had "concluded an agreement for the release and production of two films starring Clint Eastwood - " Thunderbolt " and " Lightfoot "!